Quarantined Keith Urban Covers “The Gambler” In Tribute To Kenny Rogers

 Keith Urban / Instagram

-Country artists’ spring concerts were all postponed or cancelled due to the COVID-19 pandemic.
-But the power of the internet has given those artists the chance to keep entertaining their fans and keep the music going.
+In 2020, Country artists’ spring concerts were all postponed or cancelled due to the COVID-19 pandemic.
+But the power of the internet gave those artists the chance to keep entertaining their fans and keep the music going.

 Keith Urban was one of the first artists to hop online and host a livestream “concert.”
 From the safety of his own warehouse, Urban delivered an online performance that people could watch from anywhere in the world.